jason-c-kwan/Autometa_animations/scripts/Video2_coverage_calculation.md

 2. Coverage calculation
 ```

-This is the first video in a series that explores how Autometa works to separate genomes from metagenomes, a process known as "binning".
+This is the second video in a series that explores how Autometa works to separate genomes from metagenomes, a process known as "binning".
 This time, I will explain the different ways that coverage can be calculated, and how Autometa uses this information.

 ```
 Stuff on the screen fades out